-Current service provision is not sufficient to meet the future health and social care needs of the population, with the predicted rise in long term conditions and health problems associated with an ageing population.
+If there are no changes to the way that services are planned and delivered with partners across all sectors, current service provision will not be sufficient to meet the future health and social care needs of the population.
 We must therefore embed new ways of working and seek to focus resources away from expensive bed based models of care into community based services.
-We need to critically appraise and challenge our current models of service delivery to ensure our combined resources are focused on areas of greatest need delivering the best outcomes to our service users and patient.
+We need to critically appraise and challenge our current models of service delivery to ensure our combined resources are focused on areas of greatest need delivering the best outcomes to our service users and patients.

-Over recent years, the Council's Social Work services has managed a number of demographic and financial pressures through a range of demand and cost mitigation measures in order to minimise the level of additional investment by the Council going forward.
+Over recent years, the Council's Social Work services has managed a number of demographic and financial pressures through a range of demand and cost mitigation measures in order to minimise the level of additional investment by the Council.
 The strategy for the HSCP will adopt this approach, building on ongoing proactive work within the partnership with a focus on shifting the balance of care to community based settings.